 Home Health Services And Standards: A Summary

-Home health care providers aim to make patients feel as comfortable and safe as possible when receiving care in the home.
-Patients receiving services in the home are less likely to contract an infection because the equipment and supplies used are lower risks than those used in a hospital setting.
+Home health care providers strive to ensure that patients feel as comfortable and safe as possible while receiving care in their own homes.
+Receiving care at home reduces the risk of infection, as the equipment and supplies used present a lower risk compared to those in a hospital setting.